parkouss/funq/README.rst

   executable called **funq** and a dynamic library **libFunq**.
 The **funq** executable allows to inject some code in a Qt application to start a TCP server that will allow to interact with the application.
+  This is currently not working well on windows, but you can still build you application with libFunq as a workaround.

 - **funq** is a python package that offers an API to interact with a **libFunq** TCP server.
 It is the client side of the project, and uses